 A CCP should maintain sufficient liquid resources in all relevant currencies to settle securities-related payments, make required variation margin payments, and meet other payment obligations on time with a high degree of confidence under a wide range of potential stress scenarios that should include, but not be limited to, the default of the participant and its affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.
-In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.
+In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market condition to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.

-CRCC only provides clearing and settlement services as a central counterparty in the Colombian jurisdiction and does not make settlements in currencies other than the Colombian legal currency, Colombian peso (COP).
+The CRCC only provides clearing and settlement services as a central counterparty in the Colombian jurisdiction and does not make settlements in currencies other than the Colombian legal currency, Colombian peso (COP) for all Segments, with the exception of the Foreign Exchange Segment, in which it settles in U.S. dollars (USD)..

 CRCC conducts daily stress tests considering all its Members and their affiliates (considering all the accounts in its account structure) using extreme but plausible scenarios, estimating the liquidity needs in an event of default of the two Members and their affiliates with the highest exposure for each Segment.
 In this way, CRCC ensures that it maintains enough liquid resources in pesos (COP) to be able to make the corresponding payments, make the necessary requests for variation margin payments and meet other payment obligations in accordance with the results of clearing and settlement within the specified time frame.
+In the case of the Foreign Exchange Segment, the Clearing House periodically tests the Liquidity Providers scheme to ensure the correct functioning and access to this mechanism.